meritoki/retina-desktop-application/docs/index.md

 # Meritoki Retina
 ## [Implementation](https://github.com/meritoki/retina-desktop-application/wiki/Implementation)
-The implemenation of Retina can be installed, configured, and used.
+The implemenation of Retina can be downloaded, installed, configured, and used.
 Click the link above for instructions.

 ### Features
 1. Save/Open Project to and from File (JSON)